 Open between 10am-2pm for Private Prayer in The Lady Chapel.
 The rest of the church will not be accessible to the public until further notice.
 We shall be initially open on a Fri, Sat and Sun.
 The church will be supervised at all times and we shall be permitting 3 People or 3 Family Groups at a time, respecting social distancing.

-The Hair Gallery at 3 High St (new business) Opening 6th July
+The Hair Gallery at 3 High St (new business) OPEN

 Joffrey Watson, tree surgeon

 FaceBox Aesthetics, Forge Business Hub